Actaea cordifolia

 heart-shaped-leaved actaea

-A clump-forming herbaceous perennial up to 1.5m high with dark green leaves which are up to 60cm long and biternate with broadly obovate leaflets which are 12-20cm long, lobed, and heart-shaped at the base.
-It has branched, sometimes curved racemes, to 60cm long, of creamy white flowers, each 1cm long.
-In summer, the flowers are scented but some people find the scent unpleasant
+A clump-forming herbaceous perennial about 1.5m high with dark green leaves to 60cm long with broadly obovate leaflets 12-20cm long, lobed, and heart-shaped at the base.
+Branched, sometimes curved racemes, to 60cm long, of creamy white flowers, each 1cm long, in summer

 Synonyms